 HELP HORSES NOW!

-Contact your U.S. representative and senators and ask them to support the Horseracing Integrity and Safety Act of 2013, Senate Bill 973 and House Bill 2012, which would increase oversight and penalties for overusing drugs in horse racing.
+Contact your U.S. representative and ask him or her to support the Horseracing Integrity and Safety Act of 2015 (H.R.
+2641), which would increase oversight and penalties for overusing drugs in horse racing.

 Remember: The best thing you can do to help horses in the racing industry is never to attend any race, including the Kentucky Derby, the Preakness Stakes, and the Belmont Stakes.